 Consider the fact that we want to support devices with 340px wide

 screens, as well as show images up to 1024px wide on desktops with

 To speed things up, we will include a rel=preload in the page

 header and include a public caching header.
 This should encourage Cloudflare to use 103 Early hints as well as cache the images.
 Although things will be slow for the first visitor as images get

 That’s where the hash part of the file path comes in!
 If we

-change the file, we can expect the hash to change too, and

-immutable directive on the old path will not matter.
+change the file, we can expect the hash to change too, and the immutable directive on the old path will not matter.

 src/routes/assets/[hash]/[filename]/server.ts — click to expand code.

 In brief, we check for resize and format query strings in the request URL, so we can respond with the right next-gen format and size.
-The

 does the transformation magic, and we use streams to optimize serving the images.